 Find a job (pre-arrival)

 West Sweden is home to global companies such as Volvo, AstraZeneca, SKF and Nudie Jeans, world-class universities and innovative start-ups.
-Key business areas include the automotive, transport, life sciences, IT, renewable energy, creative and textile industries.
+Key business areas include the automotive, transport, life sciences, IT, cleantech, creative and textile industries.

-A good place to start your job search is the EURES portal.
-The site is run by the EU Public Employment Service and includes a large job bank, where you can search for jobs in Gothenburg and elsewhere in the region.
+Before moving to West Sweden, you can contact the EURES advisers in Gothenburg (email@example.com) or visit the EURES portal for information about the labour market and living and working conditions in Sweden.
+The site is run by the EU Public Employment Service and includes a very large job bank, where you can search for jobs in Gothenburg and elsewhere in the region.
 All jobs listed with the Swedish Public Employment Agency (Arbetsförmedlingen) appear on EURES.
-The portal also contains information about the labour market and living and working conditions in Sweden.

 For non-EU citizens, in order for a work permit to be approved, the job you accept must have been advertised through EURES for at least 10 days.
 If you are interested in a job that is not listed on EURES, you can contact the company and ask them to list it through the Swedish Public Employment Agency as well.